mloubout/SC20Paper/paper.md

 dxx_u = (cos(theta) * cos(phi) * dx_u).dx.T + (cos(theta) * sin(phi) * dx_u).dy.T - (sin(theta) * dx_u).dz.T
 ```

 Note that while the adjoint of the finite-difference stencil is enabled via the standard Python `.T` shortcut, the expression needs to be reordered by hand as the tilt and azymuth angle are spatially dependent and require to be inside the second pass of first-order derivative.
 We can see from these simple two lines that the rotated stencil involves all second-order derivatives (`.dx.dx`, `.dy.dy` and `.dz.dz`) and all second-order cross-derivatives (`dx.dy`, `.dx.dz` and `.dy.dz`) that leads to a denser stencil support and higher computational complexity (c.f. [@louboutin2016ppf]).
+For illustration purpose, the complete generated code for tti modeling with and without MPI is made available at [CodeSample] in `tti-so8.c` and `tti-so8-mpi.c.

 Because of the very high number of floating-point operations (FLOP) needed per grid point for the weighted rotated Laplacian, this anisotropic wave equation is extremely challenging to implement.
 As we show in Figure #ttiflops, and previously analysed in [@louboutin2016ppf], the computational cost with high-order finite-difference is in the order of thousands of FLOPs per grid point without optimizations.